LucasBertoncell/LucasBertoncell/README.md

 ### Hello there 👋

-- 🌱 I’m currently learning more about data structures and machine learning
+- 💻 Work account:
-- 💬 Ask me about cosmology, blockchain and Big Data
+- 🌱 Currently learning more about blockchain solutions and Haskall
-- 💻 Still organizing my code better into Github for better control
+- 💬 Ask me about Cosmology, Blockchain and Big Data

-#### C, Python, Bash ;)
+#### C/C++, Python, JavaScript, C#, .NET, MATLAB, Bash ;)